chanshiyucx/blog/journal/004-interview-simulation.md

 In short, Vue feels more integrated, while React gives more freedom and ecosystem choices.

+> This role focuses on React, but your recent experience is with Vue.js - how quickly can you transition?

+I actually use React regularly in personal projects, my blog is built with Next.js, TypeScript, and Tailwind CSS, which matches your tech stack exactly.
+The concepts between Vue and React are very similar.
+Having experience with both frameworks actually gives me a broader perspective on frontend development.

 ### Communication

 > How did you handle communication challenges?